Madrid in 2 Days: everything you need to know

 Visit the San Miguel Market or take a gastronomic tour

-The soul of a city is known through its colors, smells and flavors.
+The soul of a city is revealed through its colors, smells, and flavors.
 That's why booking a gastronomic tour of Madrid is a must.
-Calamari sandwiches, Madrid stews, tapas and wines, are just some of the appetizers that will take you to know not only the cuisine of Madrid, but the flavors of all Spain.
+Calamari sandwiches, Madrid-style stews, tapas, and wines are just some of the appetizers that will introduce you not only to Madrid's cuisine, but also to the flavors of all of Spain.

-Gastronomic tours in Madrid tend to be popular because they are usually guided by locals specialized in friendliness and knowledge of the local cuisine.
+Food tours in Madrid are usually popular because they are typically led by local guides who are friendly and knowledgeable about the local cuisine.

-A good idea is the centuries-old tradition of visiting the Mercado de San Miguel, a lively and active space that has been emerging as one of the favorite places for locals and visitors, with more than 20 restaurant options, committed to offering quality tapas for all tastes.
+A good idea is the century-old tradition of visiting the San Miguel Market, a lively and active space that has become one of the favorite places for locals and visitors alike, with more than 20 restaurant options committed to offering quality tapas for all tastes.

-Day 2: Discover the city of doors and museums
+Day 2: Discover the city of gates and museums

 Puerta del Sol| ©Hugh Llewelyn